emaliemcmahon/cogscifi2023/quizzes/jan5.md

 - [ ] Tries to hide her in other memories
 - [ ] Focuses on very emotional memories that will be harder to erase

 2. Describe as well as you can how the memory modification procedure works.
+In particular, think about what Dr. Howard Mierzwiak (Tom Wilkinson) and Stan (Mark Ruffalo) are doing on the computer while they are erasing Joel's memories.

+3. What regions of the brain are modified by the procedure?

-3. Did you enjoy the movie?
+4. Did you enjoy the movie?

-4. Do you have any questions about the movie that you want to discuss in class?
+5. Do you have any questions about the movie that you want to discuss in class?